 We wined, we dined, we laughed.
 We listened as Daniel shared anecdotes about me and my penchant for sitting on counter tops, tucking my sweatshirt into my pajama bottoms, and using my sleeve as a cozy for a pint of ice cream.

 The steak was juicy and tender.
 Charred and crusted from the open flames of the grill, with the rosiest, most satiny middles.
 Marinating is the only way to go.

-The couscous.
-Oh the couscous.
-She was lovely.
-Chunky with diced zucchini, crumbled feta cheese, and a fine mince of fresh herbs.
-I began with Near East Roasted Garlic and Olive Oil couscous, which cooked and practically fluffed itself in five minutes.
-I then dressed the hot grains in fresh lemon juice and zest, with a heavy palmful of minced parsley and scallions, and let it chill in the fridge for the flavors to blend and soak.
+The couscous was the best part.
+I began with Near East couscous, which practically cooked and fluffed itself in five minutes, and then added fresh lemon juice and zest, a heavy palmful of minced parsley and scallions, and let it chill in the fridge for the flavors to blend.

-For the first time in a while (fib: ever), I laid out a tablecloth, beachy white, with bright Mediterranean linen napkins.
+For the first time in a while (fib: ever), I laid out a tablecloth: beachy white, with bright Mediterranean linen napkins.
 I wrapped each in a shiny silver napkin ring that my mother sent me from Crate and Barrel.
-Mom, I hope this is the start of many a cross-country care package.
-No, seriously.

 This dinner was a joy.
-Thanks to Near East for sending me a couscous care package (Mom, take note.), and thanks for allowing me to buy local, grass-fed beef and fresh organic produce to celebrate with my nearest and dearest.
-Food means so much to me, and I know, to you too.
+Thanks to Near East for sending me a couscous care package, and thanks for allowing me to buy local, grass-fed beef and fresh organic produce to celebrate with my nearest and dearest.
+Food means so much to me, and I know, to you, too.

-Bring the chicken broth and olive oil to a boil in a medium pot.
-Add couscous and the roasted garlic spice pack.
+- Bring the chicken broth and olive oil to a boil in a medium pot.
+Add the couscous.
 Stir, cover, remove from heat, and let sit for 10 minutes to allow the couscous to absorb the broth and then cool slightly.